apiaryio/dredd/docs/how-it-works.rst

 Automatic Expectations
 ----------------------

-Dredd automatically generates expectations on HTTP responses based on examples in the API description with use of `Gavel.js <https://github.com/apiaryio/gavel.js>`__ library.
-Please refer to `Gavel <https://relishapp.com/apiary/gavel/docs>`__ rules if you want know more.
+Dredd automatically generates expectations on HTTP responses based on examples in the API description with use of the `Gavel`_ library.
+Please refer to `Gavel's rules <https://relishapp.com/apiary/gavel/docs>`__ if you want know more.

 Response Headers Expectations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~